 Still, other manufacturers are opportunists, dipping their toes into each of the most popular RV body styles to cast the widest possible net.
 Either way, achieving a solid understanding of the features and amenities you’re looking for will go a long way towards pointing you to the right RV brand and maker!

-RV Brands & Builders
+RV Manufacturers & Brands

-One more note before we move on to the manufacturers in all their glory: It’s a pretty common error to confuse brands and manufacturers, but they’re not actually the same thing.
+One more note before we move on to the manufacturers in all their glory.
+It’s a pretty common error to confuse brands and manufacturers, but they’re not actually the same thing.
 (And the distinction can be important!)

-Finally, as attractive as it can be to obsess over name brands and manufacturers, most RVs on the market these days are of pretty darn high quality — and aligning yourself to a single, fairly arbitrary brand name might not actually serve you in your pursuit of your dream vehicle.
+Finally, as attractive as it can be to obsess over name brands and manufacturers, most RVs on the market these days are of pretty darn high quality.
+And aligning yourself to a single, fairly arbitrary brand name, might not actually serve you in your pursuit of your dream vehicle.

-The very best way to learn which RV types, brands, manufacturers, and models are your favorite is to see as many of them as you can in person, and even to take test trips in them if possible.
-One great way to do a lot of RV walkthroughs at one time is to attend an RV show or expo; you can check out our archive of RV events by state at this link.
+The very best way to learn which RV types, brands, manufacturers, and models are your favorite is to see as many of them as you can in person.
+And even to take test trips in them if possible.
+One great way to do a lot of RV walkthroughs at one time is to attend an RV show or expo.
+You can check out our archive of RV events by state at this link.

 American RV Manufacturers

-Many of the best RV brands are made right here in America — after all, our country is well-known for its obsession with road trips.
+Many of the best RV brands are made right here in America.
+After all, our country is well-known for its obsession with road trips.
 From travel trailer brands and manufacturers who work only with fifth wheels, toy haulers, and pop-up campers to custom RV manufacturers who do a little bit of everything, here are some of the most recognizable names in American RVing.

 Beloved of many and well-known as one of the very first camper manufacturers on the market, Airstream has been around for almost a hundred years.
 The company was officially founded in 1929 by Wally Byam, who had, by that time, already been experimenting with ways to turn his model T into a home on wheels for a decade.

 For one thing, Airstream trailers are constructed of aluminum, as opposed to the fiberglass casings of so many other trailers.
-Their sturdy construction makes them less prone to water damage, leading to a much longer lifespan — it’s not that uncommon to see 30-year-old vintage Airstream trailers on the road in campable condition!
+Their sturdy construction makes them less prone to water damage, leading to a much longer lifespan. it’s not that uncommon to see 30-year-old vintage Airstream trailers on the road in campable condition!

-In fact, Airstreams are so special that they have their very own fan group: the Wally Byam Caravan Club, which hosts national events and an annual international rally, as well as producing a magazine.
+In fact, Airstreams are so special that they have their very own fan group.
+The Wally Byam Caravan Club, which hosts national events and an annual international rally, as well as producing a magazine.
 To learn even more about Airstream history (and why they’re worth all the fuss they’re causing), check out this RVshare blog post.

 Casita Enterprises, Inc.

-Although they’re small, Casitas come stacked with some pretty cushy amenities, especially if you upgrade to the company’s Deluxe models.
+Although they’re small, Casitas come stacked with some pretty cushy amenities.
+Especially if you upgrade to the company’s Deluxe models.
 Available as an option across every line of Casita trailers, Deluxes come with full bathrooms and standard air conditioning.

-Casita is headquartered in Texas, where they keep a showroom — though you can order your trailer directly from the company.
+Casita is headquartered in Texas, where they keep a showroom.
+Though you can order your trailer directly from the company.
 Because these trailers can be hard to find at standard dealerships, the company offers a really cool service where they’ll match you up with a Casita owner local to your area so you can check it out in person.
 All you have to do is fill out this contact form or call them directly at 1-800-442-9986.

 Coachmen RV is actually a division of the motorhome manufacturer Forest River Inc., which we’ll talk about in more detail below.
 But this brand is so well-known — and so frequently seen on RV dealership floors — we wanted to give it its own section.

-Although you can peruse all of Coachmen’s offerings at their website, the company highly encourages you to make your purchase from a local dealer; these RVs are well-represented on many sales floors nationwide.
+Although you can peruse all of Coachmen’s offerings at their website, the company highly encourages you to make your purchase from a local dealer.
+These RVs are well-represented on many sales floors nationwide.
 Click here to find a Coachmen dealer in your area.

 Many recognizable travel trailer brands fall under the Dutchmen umbrella, including Coleman, Atlas, Aerolite, and Endurance trailers.
 You can custom-build your RV with a hand-selected floorplan by purchasing from Dutchmen directly, or use the company’s RV finder to locate a dealer offering its products near you.